Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 By swapping out those predefined endpoints we end up with a much more flexible solution that enables our users to look at the available data and pick the pieces they need.
 After all, they know best.
 In a way, we enable them to create their own handcrafted, perfectly tailored API.

+We only serve the exact data that is requirements without being forced to create a dedicated endpoint for each user.

 That's efficiency and fastness at work.
 For our users as well as ourselves.